16 Best German Authors You Need To Know

 2. Heinrich Heine, 1797 – 1856

 Heine’s work in lyric poetry put him in the spotlight in Germany and other countries across Europe.
-However, the political class in Germany at the time was not fond of his harsh words, and as a result, he ended up having to flee.
+However, the political class in Germany at the time was not fond of his harsh words, so he had to flee.

 “Where they have burned books, they will end in burning human beings.”